SpeedyWeather/SpeedyWeather.jl/docs/src/land_sea_mask.md

 ```

 which generally is used to tweak the mask.mask grid as you like, using
-any other options you have included in `CustomMask` as fields or anything else (preferrably read-only,
+any other options you have included in `CustomMask` as fields or anything else (preferably read-only,
 because this is only to initialize the land-sea mask, nothing else) from `model`.
 You can
 for example read something from file, set some values manually, or use coordinates from `model.geometry`.